spSmart124/ims/README.md

 This project aims to build a holistic management solution for the information produced or consumed by any entity so that it achieves maximum value possible.

 ## Goal
-Create a universal management solution for all the contextual information that can be produced, consumed and traded.
+Create an AI native universal management solution for all the contextual information that can be produced, consumed and traded.

 ## What is it